When making appeals to SEND Tribunal and going through mediation, it's important that you understand the process and the steps you should follow.

 Making an appeal is free unless you choose to have legal representation.
 You may be entitled to Legal Aid.

-You can appeal against the contents of an Education Health and Care (EHC) plan, including:
+You can appeal against the contents of an Education Health and Care (EHC) Plan, including:

-See further information about the parts of an EHC plan which you can appeal about.
+See further information about the parts of an EHC Plan which you can appeal about.

 See further advice on how to submit an appeal on the content of an EHC Plan.

 To appeal the health or social care part of an EHC Plan you must also be appealing the education part of the EHC Plan.
+You cannot just appeal health or social care.

-See more information about health and social care and EHC plans on the IPSEA website.
+See more information about health and social care and EHC Plans on the IPSEA website.

 You can lodge an appeal either:

-Whichever is the latter.
+Whichever is the latest.

 The IPSEA website has lots more information about how to appeal to tribunal.